shogundevel/shark/README.md

 * exit

 The 'echo' command echoes the rest of the line to console output.
-The 'play' command enters sharkenv in eval mode.
+The 'play' command enters sharkemu in eval mode.

 Run the other commands without arguments to learn more about each one.